Book today to get 10% discount off the tour price Find out more

 Experience South Africa, visiting Cape Town, the Cederberg Mountains, Namaqualand and the Gariep River.
 See the Fish River Canyon, explore the ancient Namib Desert, coastal Swakopmund, strange Damaraland and game-rich Etosha National Park in Namibia.

-Next we drive to Arusha and take an optional trip to Serengeti National Park and Ngorongoro Crater, two of Africa's finest wildlife havens.
+Lastly, embark on a magnificent game viewing trip to Serengeti National Park and Ngorongoro Crater, two of Africa's finest wildlife havens.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.